-How 3 Women From Wuhan Cope With COVID: Rap, Poetry And Moonpies
+How 3 Women From Wuhan Cope With COVID-19: Rap, Poetry And Mooncakes

 "Wet markets are diverse — they're like any other market," she says.
 "Some markets sell certain types of meat, but not all of them."

-She's also found great comfort in reading — mostly women authors: Bluebeard's First Wife by Ha Seong-nan, Luster by Raven Leilani and a lot of Toni Morrison.
+She's also found great comfort in reading — mostly female authors: Bluebeard's First Wife by Ha Seong-nan, Luster by Raven Leilani and a lot of Toni Morrison.
 "Other people's art is a source of strength," said Mao.

 While Mao said she's been lucky during the pandemic — she has a place to live, a book to write — she's been struck by "how difficult it is to find intimacy."